graphprotocol/graph-node/docs/graphman.md

     graphman --config <config> chain check-blocks <chain-name> by-range [-f|--from <block-number>] [-t|--to <block-number>] [--delete-duplicates]

 The `by-range` method lets you scan for numeric block ranges and offers the `--from` and `--to` options for you to define the search bounds.
-If one of those options is ommited, `graphman` will consider an open bound and will scan all blocks up to or after that number.
+If one of those options is omitted, `graphman` will consider an open bound and will scan all blocks up to or after that number.

 Over time, it can happen that a JSON RPC provider offers different blocks for the same block number.
 In those